 Community work is aligned with PostgreSQL usage trend

 PostgreSQL is starting to be used in large-scale applications, and more financial and government institutions are adopting it.
 I believe this should be the future direction – financial institutions such as stock exchanges and big banks should start considering PostgreSQL in their mission-critical applications.

 For this reason, this is a key area where I see PostgreSQL progressing, and the community work on the features above for PostgreSQL 14 is aligned with this direction.

 FUJITSU Enterprise Postgres and PostgreSQL

-On top of working on code with the community, Fujitsu is working in other fronts to further disseminate PostgreSQL — for example in containerisation and certification for Red Hat.
+On top of working on code with the community, Fujitsu is working in other fronts to further disseminate PostgreSQL — for example in containerization and certification for Red Hat.
 These initiatives are very valuable in making PostgreSQL available in various workloads and different use cases.
 Moving ahead, we are committed to working on other interesting features as well.

-As I have mentioned already, the PostgreSQL community does not formalise a roadmap, but in the next five years I would like to see improvements in high availability, scale out such as horizontal scaling (or sharding as we call it) for write scale-out, parallelism, and logical replication.
+As I have mentioned already, the PostgreSQL community does not formalize a roadmap, but in the next five years I would like to see improvements in high availability, scale out such as horizontal scaling (or sharding as we call it) for write scale-out, parallelism, and logical replication.
 In the area of storage engines, I would really like to see people coming up with a new storage engine.
 Adding to that, I’m interested in performance and scalability improvements which will improve PostgreSQL further for multi-core, multi-CPU systems.

 I will be discussing more about my views on this topic in my next post.